ouya/docs/setup.md

 </activity>
 ```

+The application image that is shown in the launcher is embedded inside of the APK itself.
+The expected file is in res/drawable-xhdpi/ouya_icon.png and the image size must be 732x412.

+##### Cleanly shutting down audio

+When you exit the app and/or open the system menu, any ongoing game audio should be paused or stopped.
+Your app is responsible for managing its own audio.
+Failing to do so may be grounds for review process failure.

 When the system overlay menu opens (e.g. when the system button is held or double tapped) the framework broadcasts a sticky intent with the action `tv.ouya.intent.action.OUYA_MENU_APPEARING` (also defined in OuyaIntent).
 You can set up a BroadcastReceiver for this either dynamically or statically.

 Statically:
 ```xml